Managing your Mooring Licence

 Exchanging a mooring licence

-It is possible to exchange your mooring licence with another licensee in the same area.
+It is possible to exchange your mooring licence with another licensee in the same bay.

-If your request is successful, both of you need to pay the current season’s mooring exchange fee of $326.50 for your new mooring.
+If your request is approved, both licensees are required to pay the current season’s mooring exchange fee of $326.50 for the new mooring.

-If you cancel your mooring licence, you may be eligible for a refund based upon the date the stickers are received.
+If you surrender your mooring licence, you may be eligible for a refund based upon the date the stickers are received.

 Check the refund and cancellation terms and conditions for further details.